Beachamwell: St Mary's church

-Tower

-The round tower looks like being built in the early 11th century.
-But new insights show that it is more probable that it was built in the 12th century by pre-Conquest workmen using their old fashioned style.
-This is due to the fact that the north and west of the four pairs of former sound-holes have triangular heads made of Barnack stone set on their flint jambs.
-Barnack stone was not available until the 12th century.
-This discovery throws into doubt the age of many other putatively late Saxon churches whose dating depends on stylistic features such as this.

 The tower is a flint cylinder, formerly rendered, which displays evidence that it was built in two stages because there is a slight setback about halfway up.
 A two-light Perpendicular window faces west from the ground floor.
 The original sound-holes are very small and in pairs, one pair for each cardinal direction and in different styles.
 Those facing west and north have triangular tops, while those facing east and south have arched tops.
 The pair facing west has a dividing colonnette in the form of a bulbous baluster and with oversized astragal mouldings.
 The pair facing north have a dividing slab which is a re-used late Saxon grave-slab with carved interlace.

-A replacement bell-chamber was put on top of the old tower in the 14th century.
+A replacement bell-chamber was built in the 14th century.
 This is octagonal, in fine flintwork using split flints and with flushwork in limestone.
 Four faces each have a two-light sound-hole, the bottom part blocked with brickwork and the rest given a brickwork lattice in the form of tessellated equilateral triangles.
 The other four sides each have flushwork in the form of two-light window tracery.

-There are two bells in the tower, weights unrecorded, which are dated to c.
+There are two bells in the tower which are dated to c.
 1499.
 First reports after the fire indicate that they are undamaged.

-There is a clock on the tower, facing north.

-Exterior

-The nave and chancel are of the same width, but the roof of the latter is slightly lower.
-Both are thatched, with one combined pitch for the south side but two pitches on the north side to accommodate the height difference.
-On the north side, the west corner of the nave has quoins in long-and-short work which is considered an Anglo-Saxon architectural feature.
-The single 15th-century Perpendicular window has a flat top and tracery.